Printing Terms

 Blind Embossing

-stamping raised letters or images into paper using pressure and a die, but without using foil or ink to add color to the raised areas.
+Stamping raised letters or images into paper using pressure and a die, but without using foil or ink to add color to the raised areas.
 Braille is an example of blind embossing.
-See also elemental chlorine free (ECF), OD100 process.

 Blue line